 SCADA & ICS TESTING

-Security has often struggled to keep up with these new threats, and for industrial control systems the impact could be very serious.
+Cybersecurity has often struggled to keep up with these new threats.
+For industrial control systems, the impact could be very serious.
 Attackers are not limited to disclosure or destruction of data: with control of your plant it would be possible to disrupt production, and in many installations cause physical damage to the equipment too.
 Depending on the nature and design of the system there may also be health and safety risks to consider.

 How Can We Help You?

 Nettitude can deliver in-depth penetration testing and security assessments for industrial control systems, including appropriately cautious testing of live production environments if required.
 Our approach will help you and your organisation investigate and answer the following crucial questions about your organisation’s cybersecurity:

 - Does your company use industrial control / SCADA systems?